 What Can I Expect from a Kybella Procedure?

 Kybella is a comfortable procedure that takes place during multiple treatment sessions.
 Anesthesia is applied to the target area beneath the chin and a temporary injection grid is prepared.
-The number and placement of injections is customized to what the patient wants and what their physician advises; Dr. Arthur recommends 2 treatment sessions 4-8 weeks apart, depending on each patient’s individual needs.
+The number and placement of injections is customized to what the patient wants and what their physician advises; Dr. Arthur recommends at least 2 treatment sessions 4-8 weeks apart, depending on each patient’s individual needs.
 Patients sit comfortably in the physician’s chair while a small dose of the Kybella formula is injected into the fat tissues.
 The average dose is 2-3 vials (4-6 mL) per treatment session.
 After the injections, ice is applied to the area to help reduce swelling.
-Appointments last about 10 minutes.
+Appointments last about 15 minutes.
 Most patients see results after two to four treatments, though they can have up to six treatments.

 Recommended Pre-Treatment Instructions